JPBigley/hiker-weather-app/README.md

 ## Project Description

-With this project we are looking to build a functional and responsive web application that will allow the user to input a location and search local hiking trails and the upcoming weather.
+With this project we are looking to build a functional and responsive web application that will allow the user to input a location and search local national parks and the upcoming weather.

 ## User Story